If the World’s Longest Yard Sale doesn’t sound like a fun way to spend a few days, this post isn’t for you. But it was like a dream come true for me.

 (Click to enlarge)

 What a long, strange trip it was.
 I’m proud and thankful to have been included on this GMC sponsored trip.
 If invited back, I’d love to spend the time on this fantastic GMC project.
-But if not, I’ll get my own GMC vehicle, load up some of my bestest girlfriends and hit the dusty trail.
+But if not, I’ll get my own GMC vehicle, load up some of my bestest girlfriends and hit the dusty trail of the World’s Longest Yard Sale.
 Just let me know if you’re in!